chughes003r/FrequencyPaper/README.md

-# FrequencyPaper
+# Code and data for "Perception of microstimulation frequency in human somatosensory cortex"

-#The following is also available as a Word file on the Git
+# The following is also available as a Word file on the Git

 All of this code was run in MATLAB 2019b.